DOCTORATE IN ADMINISTRATION

 GRADUATE PROFILE

-Graduates from the Doctorate in Administration are ethical academics with high professional profile, who will contribute towards knowledge generation in their areas of expertise.
-They are fully capable of exercising as professors and researchers in their study field.
+Graduates of the Doctorate in Administration are ethical professionals with a strong academic and professional profile, committed to generating knowledge within their areas of expertise.
+They are fully equipped to serve as professors and researchers in the field of administrative sciences.

 Graduates are able to: